COE prices close higher across the board in latest tender

-[SINGAPORE] Certificate of entitlement (COE) prices closed higher across the board in the latest tender on Wednesday (Dec 9).
+CERTIFICATE of entitlement (COE) prices closed higher across the board in the latest tender on Wednesday.

 BT is now on Telegram!